NNLP-IL/Hebrew-Resources/README.rst

 * `pybossa <http://pybossa.com/>`_ [Python] {`AGPL-3.0`_} - A framework for crowdsourcing of data analysis and enrichment tasks. `GitHub <https://github.com/Scifabric/pybossa>`_.

 * `TextThrasher <https://github.com/Goodly/TextThresher>`_ [JavaScript, Python] - A crowdsourced text annotator.
 Built with React and Redux (possibly also with pybossa).

+* `SHEBANQ <https://shebanq.ancient-data.org/>`_ - System for HEBrew Text: ANnotations for Queries and Markup.
+SHEBANQ is an online environment for studying the Hebrew Bible.

 Models